ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 What would be better is if the `logger` was injected directly into the `service` through a factory function.
 The `logger` is a service dependency.
 It is likely that it will be used across many or all methods of our service.

-In the example below, the `New` function signature clearly communicates the expected service dependencies.
+In the example below, the `New` factory function signature clearly communicates the expected service dependencies.
 At this point we can decide how to handle a `nil` logger.
-This also solves the issue around making our service method easier to use, since we no longer have to provide `logger` as an input to every method.
+This also solves the issue around making our service method easier to use, since we no longer have to provide the `logger` as an input to every method.
 It also better communicates temporal coupling

 ```go
 type service struct {